johnbeve/PHI-696/Project 4/TimPrudhomme_Project4.md

 # Greatest Ancestor - Kata 4 - 10pts
+The property path expresions "*" and "+" can be used for recursive queries.
-Write a recursive query using a property path expression to find the greatest ancestor of BFO 'role' that isn't owl:Thing.
+Write a recursive query using a property path expression to find the greatest ancestor superclass of BFO "role" that isn't owl:Thing.

 RDF Data
 ```turtle